 Another upsetting part of the experience was the neighborhood’s palpable vibe- imagine an entire frat house of sexually repressed bros who had been fed copious amounts of grain alcohol and hallucinogens throughout the day.
-Multiply that by a thousand and you have a vague idea of how the area felt.
+Multiply that by a thousand and you have a vague idea of how the area felt (to be clear, all of these guys were tourists; every local we met was absolutely fantastic and appeared to be reasonably sober).
 It’s not an exaggeration to say that when we went, the crowd had to be about 98% men- so the air is just thick with testosterone, alcohol, and pure machismo energy.
-As a woman, it made me feel incredibly uncomfortable and borderline unsafe (although the latter emotion is admittedly likely unfounded) and as a traveler, it made me feel hyper-anxious that I was going to be pickpocketed or worse.
+As a woman, it made me feel incredibly uncomfortable and borderline unsafe (although the latter emotion is likely unfounded) and as a traveler, it made me feel hyper-anxious that I was going to be pickpocketed or worse.

 Don’t take pictures of prostitutes.
 They are real people with real feelings, not caged monkeys.
 Beyond that, the prostitutes’ managers are known to regularly confiscate or destroy cameras or cell phones taking photos of the women, so seriously, just don’t do it.